 Pro Series LS

 Jesel is well known for its innovation in shaft rocker systems where valvetrain geometry can be optimized.
-However, the new FactoryStock GM COPO engines require that the stock valvetrain geometry be retained with any rocker upgrade, and frankly, these new LS-style head sleeve little room for a proper shaft rocker system.
+However, the new FactoryStock GM COPO engines require that the stock valvetrain geometry be retained with any rocker upgrade, and frankly, these new LS-style heads leave little room for a proper shaft rocker system.

 So, we’ve reinvented the pedestal rocker for these ultra performance LS7 heads.